How to Ship Food

-Shipping fresh fruits and vegetables requires careful planning and near-perfect execution to have fresh produce arrive fresh and edible.
+Shipping fresh fruits and vegetables requires careful planning and near-perfect execution to have products arrive fresh and edible.
 Keeping the fresh produce at a safe temperature for the entirety of the journey is your major focus.
 While some fruits and vegetables may travel fine without a climate-controlled truck, you will often want to consider refrigerated trucks to move your freight.
-Not only are fruit and vegetables susceptible to temperature, but humidity as well, as condensation can form on your produce and cause premature aging.
+Not only are fruit and vegetables susceptible to temperature, but humidity as well, as condensation can build up on your fresh produce and cause premature aging.

 Packaging is also a huge factor in the safety of your fruits and vegetables.
 Your produce should be carefully packaged and padded to prevent damage.
 Leverage moisture-wicking bags to help keep your produce dry.
 You should plan for your perishable goods to be able to survive 24-36 hours and stay under 40 degrees Fahrenheit throughout the trip.

-GoShip can bridge you to the right shipper that provides safe and quick end-to-end temperature control for shipping your produce at a great price!
+GoShip can bridge you to the right shipper that provides safe and quick end-to-end temperature control for shipping your product at a great price!

-Over the past year, grocery ecommerce has become the most popular means of food shopping, prompting dairy shippers to strengthen their supply chains.
-Unfortunately, shipping dairy products is one of the more challenging aspects of transportation.
+Over the past year, grocery e-commerce has become the most popular means of food shopping, prompting dairy shippers to strengthen their supply chains.

-When shipping dairy products, you want to select a reliable carrier because dairy is so tricky, with a proclivity to spoil and delicate packaging.
-Dairy shippers must prioritize finding the right carrier with a strong reliability record.
-That is why leveraging a freight marketplace like GoShip is the best option, because you are allowed to select a carrier that fits your needs and sets their customers and products as their top priority.
+When shipping dairy products, it is important to select a reliable carrier.
+Dairy goods are tricky, with a proclivity to spoil fast and needing delicate packaging.
+GoShip is one of the best options since you can select a carrier that sets your products’ quality as their top priority.

 Liquids should always be packaged in waterproof containers to avoid spillage.
 For products that can be moved in a wide range of temperatures, sealed containers help prevent spoilage through fluctuations in humidity that naturally occur during transit.
 Shippers often include a waterproof liner within their shipping container to err on the side of caution.

-Shipping liquids require enhanced safety and planning because many liquids are potentially inflammable.
+Shipping liquids require enhanced safety and planning because many liquids are potentially inflammable and considered dangerous goods.
 Before shipping liquids, make sure the carrier accepts liquids in the first place, and then provide proper packaging.
 It’s most safe when a product is double sealed, put in waterproof packaging, and only after that is placed in the box, crate, or other storage.

 When looking for a carrier, make sure the company is compliant with the FDA Food Safety Modernization Act.
 Let GoShip help deliver liquids and beverages straight to your customer’s table with our advanced transportation solutions, carrier network, tracking capabilities, and decades of experience in shipping food and beverage products.